 When you think of a cockatoo, the first thing that might come to mind is an all-white cockatoo with a yellow crest.
 This is the most common type of cockatoo you would see in a pet shop or on the bird trade market.
 However, there are several different types of cockatoos, totaling 21 in all:

 So, did you know all of these facts—or were you amazed?
-These beautiful creatures are absolutely intriguing—from their variations, flight capabilities, and superb parental instincts.
+These beautiful creatures are absolutely intriguing—from their variations to their flight capabilities and superb parental instincts.
 This knowledge will just help you appreciate all of these different cockatoo species more than you already do.

 Which fact did you find the most surprising about our spunky feathered friends?